-The consolidated financial statements were approved by Takayuki Morita, President and CEO, and Osamu Fujikawa, Executive Vice president and CFO, on June 22, 2021.
+The consolidated financial statements were approved by Takayuki Morita, President and CEO, and Osamu Fujikawa, Executive Vice president, Member of the Board (Representative Director), and CFO, on June 22, 2022.

 Basis of Measurement

 The consolidated financial statements have been prepared on historical cost, except for certain assets and liabilities separately stated in Note 3.
 "Significant Accounting Policies."